-I’ve dealt with just about every breed imaginable; from the tiniest cup dogs to towering Great Danes and they can all damage your floors if running in and out of your home is common behavior.
+I’ve dealt with just about every breed imaginable, from the tiniest cup dogs to towering Great Danes, and they can all damage your floors if running in and out of your home is typical behavior.

-Almost immediately after sensing their chance, they quickly accelerate towards the door or even zip around inside like they’re possessed; tearing up the floors in the process.
+Almost immediately after sensing their chance, they quickly accelerate towards the door or even zip around inside like they’re possessed, tearing up the floors in the process.

-Chances are if your dog runs outside at its first opportunity, that’s not the only behavioral problem they give you or will give you in future.
+Chances are if your dog runs outside at its first opportunity, that’s not the only behavioral problem they give you or will give you in the future.

-While some may think it’s funny or cute when a dog takes off with its bulging eyes locked onto the front door as Chariots of Fire plays in the background, it’s actually a sign your dog is missing leadership.
+While some may think it’s funny or cute when a dog takes off with its bulging eyes locked onto the front door as Chariots of Fire plays in the background, it’s a sign your dog is missing leadership.

-A dog running outside has it’s blinkers on and doesn’t realize it could easily cross paths with vehicles like cars, scooters, bikes etc. So it’s in everyone’s best interests your dog learns when they can go outside and when they can’t.
+A dog running outside has its blinkers on and doesn’t realize it could easily cross paths with vehicles like cars, scooters, bikes, etc. So it’s in everyone’s best interests your dog learns when they can go outside and when they can’t.

 Why Do They Do It?

-Remember, dogs live by instinct, live in the moment and don’t rationalize events.
+Remember, dogs live by instinct, live in the moment, and don’t rationalize events.
 They act or react based on the input or environmental stimulus.
 A dog that runs out the front door at its first opportunity is a dog with no discipline or limitations.

 More on that in a minute.

-Combine that with the lack of leadership telling them it’s not okay to do so and in their minds, they aren’t doing anything wrong.
-Open door should mean “this isn’t permission to go outside, it just means the door is open.”
+Combine that with the lack of leadership telling them it’s not okay to do so, and in their minds, they aren’t doing anything wrong.
+The open door should mean, “this isn’t permission to go outside; it just means the door is open.”

-This tells them you don’t agree with their behavior.
+This tells them you disagree with their behavior.
 Repetition is key.
 Each time you notice your dog’s body language change from being calm to excited once they notice the door is open, you need to let them know immediately that type of excitement isn’t acceptable.

 As soon as you detect a change in their demeanor, you correct them right there and then.
-No use waiting until they’ve escalated into a red zone and you try to reason with them “awww cmon Molly, hush, the man is trying to speak!”.
+No use waiting until they’ve escalated into a red zone and you try to reason with them “aw cmon, Molly, hush, the man is trying to speak!”.